 What Happens if My Child Refuses to Comply with the Visitation Order?

 The child may be required to attend visitation sessions if the court decides that the non-custodial spouse should receive visitation rights and parenting time.
-The custodial parent is usually required to ensure that this visitation takes place and encourage the child to participate.
+The custodial parent is usually required to ensure that this visitation takes place and to encourage the child to participate.
 However, if the child still refuses to abide by the visitation orders despite the best efforts of the custodial parent, the court may decide to take other courses of action.

 The courts may also recommend something like therapeutic visitation to strengthen the relationship between the non-custodial parent and the child.
 If the court feels that the custody changes are in the best interest of the child, the court may allow residential custody to be changed to the non-custodial parent.